-2022 Highlights in Executive Compensation
+2024 Highlights in Executive Compensation

-To ensure its growth, including its expansion plan in the rest of Canada, Quebecor must execute strategies, achieve its business objectives, invest in its network and other technological innovations, comply with regulations, manage skills and develop its leaders, as well as address the challenges posed by competitors, the overall economic environment and the current and future impacts of the COVID-19 pandemic.
-In light of this, we decided to maintain our 2021 practices with regard to base salary, long-term incentives, employee benefits, pensions and other benefits in 2022.
+To ensure its growth, including its expansion plan in the rest of Canada, Quebecor must execute strategies, achieve its business objectives, invest in its network and other technological innovations, comply with regulations, manage skills and develop its leaders, as well as address the challenges posed by competitors and the overall economic environment.
+In that context, with the exception of the granting of stock options done in 2023 whose vesting is conditional on meeting performance criteria, we decided to maintain our 2023 practices with regard to base salary, long-term incentives, employee benefits, pensions and other benefits in 2024.

 Each year, we analyze the appropriateness of granting stock options and, as necessary, they are granted in consultation with the President and Chief Executive Officer, considering the individual's level of responsibility, performance and contribution, as well as the Corporation's performance.
-In 2022, 1,610,000 stock options have been granted representing 1.05% of the issued and outstanding Class B Shares as at December 31, 2022.
+In 2024, a total of 6,182,000 stock options were granted, representing 3.94% of issued and outstanding Class B Shares as at December 31, 2024.

-With regard to the Short-Term Incentive Plan, since 2021 adjusted cash flows from operations1 have been the payment trigger at QMI and Videotron in lieu of adjusted EBITDA.1 In our opinion, this trigger strengthens the connection between named executive officer compensation and the Corporation's strategic priorities, notably with regard to the investments required for rollout of the Videotron 5G network begun in December 2020 and the expansion project in the rest of Canada.
+With regard to the Short-Term Incentive Plan, adjusted cash flows from operations remain the payment trigger for QMI and Videotron in lieu of adjusted EBITDA1 In our opinion, this trigger strengthens the connection between named executive officer compensation and the Corporation's strategic priorities, notably with regard to the investments required for rollout of the Videotron 5G network begun in December 2020 and the expansion projects in the rest of Canada.